danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 ### Odometer
 The Cartographer can also be provided with odometer data, which is the distance travelled from a fixed point.
-Odometer data is not *required* by the cartographer, but similarly to IMU - it is highly needed for creating a good mapping.
+Odometer data is not *required* by the cartographer, but if supplied it may help the SLAM process, assuming the Odometer data is reliable.